 Please note that all student loans, including federal, private and institutional loans, can only be certified and disbursed during periods of enrollment.
-Students who are not enrolled over the summer are not permitted to borrow student loans to cover their summer living expenses.
+Students who are not enrolled over the summer in at least 6 credits, are not permitted to borrow federal student loans to cover their summer living expenses.

-Student loan borrowers who have taken out federal loans to help finance their education will be eligible for a variety of repayment and forgiveness programs offered by the Department of indebtedness, and Public Service Loan Forgiveness, which will forgive any remaining federal debt after working in the public sector for 10 years.

-Education.
-Some of these federal repayment programs include Income Driven Repayment plans, such as Income Based Repayment, Pay As Your Earn, and Revised Pay As You Earn, all three of which set the monthly payment based on the borrower's income, not on the size of the loan
+Student loan borrowers who have taken out federal loans to help finance their education will be eligible for a variety of repayment and forgiveness programs offered by the Department of Education.
+Some of these federal repayment programs include Income Driven Repayment plans, such as Income Based Repayment, Pay As Your Earn, and Revised Pay As You Earn, all three of which set the monthly payment based on the borrower's income, not on the size of the loan indebtedness, and Public Service Loan Forgiveness, which will forgive any remaining federal debt after working in the public sector for 10 years.